A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification

-All classical SVM approaches assume that input data are known exactly when training the models.
-However, real-world observations are subject to noise and perturbations due to errors in the data collection process or to limited precision of the measurement instruments.
+In supervised classification methods, input data are supposed to be known exactly when training the models.
+However, real-world observations are often subject to noise and perturbations due to errors in the data collection process or to limited precision of the measurement instruments.
 In recent years, various techniques have been explored to address uncertainty in classification problems.
 Among these, \emph{Robust Optimization} (RO) is one of the most widely studied paradigms in the ML literature (see \cite{Ben-TalElGNem2009}).
-RO techniques prevent the optimization model against the worst possible realization of the uncertain parameters within a prescribed uncertainty set.
-Different uncertainty sets lead to different solutions, depending on the degree of conservatism and on the severity of the perturbation.
-In the RO literature, popular choices to define the uncertainty sets are by means of $\ell_p$-norms (\cite{BerDunPawZhu2019, TraGil2006}).
-The application of RO methods usually translates to superior predictive performance of supervised classification algorithms is enhanced, especially in the case of SVMs (see \cite{FacMagPot2022,MalLopVai2020}).
-Therefore, it is important to design novel RO models for improving the accuracy in the classification process.
+RO techniques protect the optimization model against the worst possible realizations of the random parameters within a prescribed uncertainty set.
+Different uncertainty sets lead to distinct solutions, depending on the level of conservatism and on the severity of the perturbation.
+Common choices to define the uncertainty sets often employ $\ell_p$-norms (see \cite{BerDunPawZhu2019, TraGil2006}).
+When RO techniques are applied, the predictive performance of supervised classification algorithms is enhanced, especially in the case of SVMs (see \cite{FacMagPot2022,MagSpi2023}).
+Therefore, designing new robust models for SVMs represents a relevant research direction.

 In this paper, we present novel TPMSVM-type models aiming at separating multiple classes of data under feature uncertainty.
 The formulation builds upon the work of \cite{Peng2011} and introduce two key innovations.
 First, we handle multigroup classification problems instead of two-group tasks.
 Second, we apply robust optimization techniques to protect the multiclass models against uncertainty.
 Specifically, we consider bounded-by-$\ell_p$-norm uncertainty sets around each training observation and derive the robust counterpart of the deterministic approach.
 In addition, we provide computationally tractable reformulations of the robust models in the form of \emph{Second Order Cone Programming} (SOCP) models.
 To improve the generalization capability of the proposal, all the results are derived using both linear and kernel-induced classifiers.
 To the best of our knowledge, this is the first work in the ML literature to introduce a robust TPMSVM approach for addressing multiclass classification tasks using linear and kernel-induced classifiers under bounded-by-$\ell_p$-norm uncertainty sets.